-Lakeside holiday cottages are great for escaping the stresses of everyday life.
-A lakeside log cabin or cottage provides the perfect opportunity to enjoy some rare peace and tranquillity.
-For chilled out evenings watching the sunset over the lake or relaxed days spent on the water boating and fishing, a lakeside lodge is a must.
-Take a look at our recommended list for accommodation ideas and lake related ‘things to do’ information.
+A stay in one of our lakeside holiday cottages is a great way to escape the stresses of everyday life.
+The cabins or cottages we select are located in beautiful landscapes providing the perfect opportunity to enjoy some rare peace and tranquillity.
+For chilled-out evenings watching the sunset over the lake, or relaxed days spent on the water boating and fishing, a lakeside lodge is a must.
+Take a look at our list of recommendations for accommodation ideas and lake-related things to do.

 Retallack Resort & Spa is the perfect place for aquatic activities and lakeside relaxation.
 Here you'll find Retallack Aqua Park, an inflatable assault course floating in a lake, as well as two well-stocked fishing lakes, the exciting FlowRider wave-riding sport, an artificial beach, a range of other watersports, and more besides.

 The Lakes Rookley

 Located on the Isle of Wight, The Lakes Rookley certainly lives up to its name, with two gorgeous on-site lakes where watersports and activities for all ages take place, as well as indoor and outdoor swimming pools and an on-site eatery.
 A range of properties are available, some with unrivalled lake views.